mindspore-ai/docs/docs/mindspore/source_en/model_train/program_form/static_graph.rst

       res = func()
       print("res: ", res)

-   The error message is reported as follows:
+   The results are as follows:

    .. code:: text

-      RuntimeError: For operation 'setitem', current input arguments types are <External, Number, Number>.
-The 1-th argument type 'External' is not supported now.
+      res: [2 2 3]

 Supporting the Use of Custom Classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~